cmoresid/edmonton-traffic-db/HACKATHON.md

     * SBD - South Bound
 * count : The number of vechicles that were recorded during the 1 hour period.

+## Useful Views
+The following views may be helpful:

+**all_sites** - Returns all the site locations with the co-ordinates formatted in a 'latitude,longitude' format.
+Useful if you want to plug the co-ordinates into Google Maps.
+**all_sites_coords** - Returns all the site locations with separate columns for latitude and longitude along with some other metadata describing the site monitoring locations.

 ### Disclaimer
 The data has been gathered from a variety sources.
 The some of the sources used to create this database are known
 to have data integrity problems.
 Some of the co-ordinates for the site monitoring locations have been matched from an